12 Essential Best Practices For Marketing Your Online Distance Learning Program

 Once you have your app up and running, you have to make e-learning or distance learning a separate section for the students.
 There should be no overlap between the main application and its e-learning section.
-From the application, students should be able to access general university related information, watch official videos, view calendar of events, make payments on the go, receive newsletters, access the portal to upload and receive their assignments etc. That takes us to…
+From the application, students should be able to access general university-related information, watch official videos, view calendar of events, make payments on the go, receive newsletters, access the portal to upload and receive their assignments, etc. That takes us to…

 Improve Your E-learning Website for Mobile

 Why do you need to optimize the website when you already have an app?
 First and foremost, you need to be ready for any unusual circumstances.
 Applications can start acting up more often than not.
 Furthermore, you will have students using your app from all corners of the world for distance learning.
-They use different types of devices and a number of operating system.
+They use different types of devices and a number of operating systems.

 Compatibility issues with those operating systems and devices are common in applications.
-This is why you must have a mobile friendly website ready for your students.
-Large font and images, easy-to-tap options, quick links, back-to-top and search options etc. are great examples of an ideal mobile optimized website.
+This is why you must have a mobile-friendly website ready for your students.
+Large font and images, easy-to-tap options, quick links, back-to-top and search options, etc. are great examples of an ideal mobile optimized website.

 Create Social Media Accounts For Online Learning

-Just like your website, you need to have social media presence as well.
+Just like your website, you need to have a social media presence as well.
 There are institutes that provide distance learning but they have not created dedicated pages for their distant learners.
 They are rather relying on the first pages they had created on social networking platforms for interaction with students.
 However, this is the sign of an incomplete marketing strategy.

 There are some great examples of universities with effective and impressive social media pages for their distant learners.
-On these pages they share information about the ongoing events, messages from chancellors and other authorities, and tips that are specifically directed towards distant learners.
+On these pages, they share information about the ongoing events, messages from chancellors and other authorities, and tips that are specifically directed towards distant learners.

-Western Carolina University, Stanford University, University of Florida, Colorado State University etc. are all great examples of social networking pages for online learners.
+Western Carolina University, Stanford University, University of Florida, Colorado State University, etc. are all great examples of social networking pages for online learners.
 To see an example of one of these pages, you can click here.